 Along with the benefits of opening a joint account, there are also extra responsibilities.
 Here are a few things to consider:

-each person can make withdrawal, use cash machines or apply for an
+Each person can make withdrawals, use cash machines or apply for an